chef/chef-web-docs/chef_master/source/api_chef_server.rst

 .. end_tag

 When a cookbook is uploaded, only files that are new or updated will be included.
 This approach minimizes the amount of storage and time that is required during the modify-upload-test cycle.
-To keep track of which files have already been uploaded, the Chef Infra Client uses a checksum and assigns a checksum to each file.
+To keep track of which files have already been uploaded, Chef Infra Client uses a checksum and assigns a checksum to each file.
 These checksums are used in the cookbook version manifest, alongside the same records that store the file description (name, specificity, and so on), as well as the checksum and the URL from which the file's contents can be retrieved.

 The ``/cookbooks`` endpoint has the following methods: ``GET``.